Skip to main content

 Our Workstreams

-Key to the work of SDGi is bridging the gap between academia and policymakers.
-SDGi provides evidence generated by academia and research institutes to policymakers to facilitate sound decision-making within the framework of South Africa’s National Development Plan and the 2030 Agenda for Sustainable Development.
+The Socio-Economic Impact Assessment System (SEIAS) is an ex-ante policy analysis tool which has been used in South Africa since 2015 to assess the socio-economic impact of draft public policies.
+Through SEIAS, the risks and costs associated with draft public policies are taken into consideration, while ensuring alignment with national priorities.
+SDGi strengthens the SEIAS by providing technical support to: (1) integrate new methods for evidence-informed policy-making; and (2) improve institutional conditions for SEIAS at a local government level and piloting the methodology.
 While providing this evidence to policymakers, SDGi also pays close attention to its selection process of academics.
 We make a concerted effort to promote gender equality and address multidimensional discrimination.
 We also try to strengthen our reach with the historically disadvantaged universities, to ensure that inputs from these universities are also considered and brought to the attention of policymakers.
 In doing so, we have supported various requests for evidence from the Policy and Research Services (PRS) Unit.
 We assist with drafting frameworks, conducting independent assessments of Bills, improving Socio-Economic Impact Assessments, and compiling reviews among other requests.
 So far, our evidence has contributed to topics like governance, energy, gender-based violence and femicide, economic growth, and climate change, just to name a few.